I have coached more than 50,000+ professionals on using Teams effectively. One common complaint – too many Microsoft Teams notifications.

 How often should you check Teams Activity Feed

-As often as you feel like going to Inbox.
+As often as you go to Inbox.
+In other words, frequently!
 Whenever there is an urge to check if new mails have arrived, go to Teams first, then go to Inbox.
 You will get into the habit in a few days.

 Manage intrusive notifications

 We have minimized Banner type of intrusive notifications.
 But still, there will be some such notifications coming your way.
 The danger is that you get distracted, handle the notification and never come back to what you were originally doing.

 To avoid that from happening, look at the notification, think if it requires some action.
 If that action requires any more than few minutes, go to the notification and SAVE the message – three dots – save.

 This is like your short-term task list.
 Saved messages are visible when you open the menu by clicking on your Profile Picture.